+The project will not physically divide an established community.
 This rezone proposal will not physically divide a community.
-The subject property is located approximately 1.05-miles south from the City of Fresno.
+The subject property is located approximately 0.80-miles south of the nearest city limits of the City of Clovis.

 B. Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect?